House Rewire Cost in Edinburgh

 There are several additional costs to consider when undertaking a house rewire.
 These include:

-- Electrical certificates, e.g., Electrical Installation Certificate (EIC), Part P
+- Electrical certificates, e.g., Electrical Installation Certificate (EIC), Part P, although these may be factored into the base price, too

 - Remedial works following rewiring, including plastering and decorating